murilo-cunha/mlops-and-deployment/slides.md

 - You're the CEO of 10gag ( congrats! <span inline-block animate-ping>🎉</span> )
 	- (Like 9gag, but better) <img src="https://upload.wikimedia.org/wikipedia/fr/2/28/9gag_new_logo.png" rounded-full animate-spin inline h-4/>
 - Things haven't been so good lately 🫣
-- Some people are leaving nasty comments 🤬
+- You have some trolls leaving nasty comments 🤬
 - You have an idea! 💡
 	- You can probably detect these comments, and remove them from the platform
     - <p inline bg-gradient-to-r from-rose to-indigo bg-clip-text text-transparent font-extrabold>How well can we identify these comments using machine learning?</p>